php-fast/php-fast/README.md

 ### Features
 - Lightweight and fast MVC framework.
-- Built-in CLI tool for generating controllers, models, and synchronizing database tables.
+- Built-in CLI tool for generating Controllers, Models, and synchronizing database tables.
 - Flexible routing with support for middleware.
-- Comprehensive cache management with multiple drivers.
+- Comprehensive cache management with multiple Drivers.
 - Modular structure with a focus on simplicity and extensibility.
 - Integrated error handling and logging for streamlined debugging.